ranjaykrishna/visual_genome_python_driver/README.md

 # Visual Genome Python Driver
-A python wrapper for the [Visual Genome API](http://visualgenome.org/api/v0/).
-Visit the website for a complete list of [object models](http://visualgenome.org/api/v0/api_object_model.html) and details about all [endpoints](http://visualgenome.org/api/v0/api_endpoint_reference.html).
+A python wrapper for the [Visual Genome API](https://visualgenome.org/api/v0/).
+Visit the website for a complete list of [object models](https://visualgenome.org/api/v0/api_object_model.html) and details about all [endpoints](https://visualgenome.org/api/v0/api_endpoint_reference.html).
 Look at our [demo](https://github.com/ranjaykrishna/visual_genome_python_driver/blob/master/region_visualization_demo.ipynb) to see how you can use the python driver to access all the Visual Genome data.

+### 2 ways of accessing the data
+There are 2 ways of accessing the visual genome data.

+1. Use the API functions to access the data directly from our server.
+You will not need to keep any local data available.
+2. Download all the data and use our local methods to parse and work with the visual genome data.
+...
+You can download the data either from the [Visual Genome website](https://visualgenome.org/api/v0/) or by using the download scripts in the [data directory](https://github.com/ranjaykrishna/visual_genome_python_driver/tree/master/src/data).

+### The API Functions are listed below.

 #### Get all Visual Genome image ids
 All the data in Visual Genome must be accessed per image.
 Each image is identified by a unique id.
 So, the first step is to get the list of all image ids in the Visual Genome dataset.